A/B testing case study: removing navigation menu increased conversions by 100%

 Usually navigation menus are common across all pages of a website.
-But, should you have navigation menu on a landing page as well?
-Or, should your landing page be unique in itself and there is no need to include global navigation menu?
-This is a perfect case for A/B testing and one of our customers, Yuppiechef, did this test and found out that removing navigation menu doubled their conversions.
+But, should you have a navigation menu on a landing page as well?
+Or, should your landing page be unique in itself and there is no need to include a global navigation menu?
+This is a perfect case for A/B testing and one of our customers, Yuppiechef, did this test and found out that removing the navigation menu doubled their conversions.

-Removing navigation menu increases signups by 100%
+Removing the navigation menu increases signups by 100%

 As far as designing the variation is concerned, the hypothesis was that the option without the navigation bar would provide fewer distractions, and help the user focus on the primary reason they had landed on this particular page.
-Here’s how the variation looked like:
+Here’s what the variation looked like:

 A/B testing results